-Peer Names are first converted to 128-bit numbers called Peer-To-Peer IDs (P2P IDs) by means of a hashing function.
-A specific instance of a Peer Name registration also has a 128-bit number called a service location, which makes the specific instance of the Peer Name registration unique in the network.
-Together, the numbers make up a 256-bit number called the PNRP ID.
+A specific instance of a Peer Name registration also has a 128-bit number called a Service Location, which makes the specific instance of the Peer Name registration unique in the network.

 PNRP uses a service location suffix to ensure that each registered instance has a unique PNRP ID.
 A service location is a 128-bit number that is derived from an IP endpoint of the PNRP node.
 When two service locations are compared, the length of the common prefix for each can be used as a (very) rough measure of network proximity.